 “The person, be it a gentleman or lady, who has not pleasure in a good novel, must be intolerably stupid.”
 Jane Austen

 Follow the link to Author Promotions, which will take you to a listing of the books showcased below.
 Click the cover to read more about the book, author, and where to purchase it at retailers.

 In the past seven years, I have had the opportunity to craft female characters by the names of Suzette, Desiree, Charlotte, Angelique, Rachel, Ann, Mary, and Caroline.
 Each woman is unique so that their character fits the theme of the story that I pen.
 However, it’s been interesting to learn that crafting a female character

 If you ever get to know me personally, you will soon find out that I love to analyze just about anything.
-My quest for the day is what makes a great historical romance book?
+My question for the day is what makes a great historical romance book?
 To answer that question, I turned toward one-star reviews left for books written by famous historical romance authors from the big

 Ah, the dictionary — it gives me the exact words to describe this post.
 RUT – “a habit or pattern of behavior that has become dull and unproductive but is hard to change.”
 Thank you, Google Dictionary.
 Already, I sound a bit snarky.
 However, historical romance has definitely fallen into a few ruts along the road,

 Let’s face it, ladies.
 We are drowning in dukes!
 This morning when I visited the historical romance best sellers on Amazon Kindle, that’s pretty much dominated the scene in the 100 top-selling books.
 Even those books that don’t have the title “duke” on the cover, doesn’t mean there isn’t one lurking between the pages.
 Most